altumguides/altumguides.github.io/index.md

 # Objective<a name="Instruction"></a>
   - For each subject, you are to determine whether or not **90% or more of the total number of images belong to a SINGLE face identity**.
-  - You can select an image that you think is not the identity that is representative of the subject.
+  - You can select an image that you think does not representative the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in this task.
-Images that may not satisfy this condition include:
+Images that may satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
   - Generally, if the subject is in the picture and is in the focus, then the image is representative.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2ODU4NDc3MF19
+eyJoaXN0b3J5IjpbMjAyOTExMDc5OF19
 -->